rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 We will use only our empty TMP types, so we can inherit from them directly.
 If there was a possibly of having fundamental types, references, etc, we would need some sort of wrapper because we cannot inherit from those.

+I should also note that there is no risk for ambiguity here: we know for certain that all types are different specializations of `indexed` and each one has a different index.

 Now we need a function template that accepts all our candidates.
 Those candidates need to carry around their positions in the map we have already